NGromann/SwiftHtmlPdf/README.md

 ## Usage

-### Create a html template resource and save it in your project:
+### Create a html template resource and save it in your project
 ```html
 <!DOCTYPE html>
 <html>